Jefftree/Course-Notes/f15/econ101.md

 **Product Curves:** Graphs of three product concepts that show how total product, marginal product, and average product change as the quantity of labor employed changes.

-Total product curve: Similar to ppf but increasing slope.
+**Total Product Curve**: Similar to PPF but increasing slope.
 All points above curve unattainable, points below are inefficient.

 Marginal product curve measures change in the total product curve.
 Draw rectangles and stuff on product curve.
 Stack the rectangles together for marginal product curve.
-MArginal product curve passes through midpoint while rectanges were drawn on endpoints (Or just take derivative)
+Marginal product curve passes through midpoint while rectangles were drawn on endpoints (Or just take derivative)

-Law of diminishing returns: As a firm uses more of a variable input with a given quantity of fixed input, marginal product of variable input eventually diminishes.
+**Law of Diminishing Returns**: As a firm uses more of a variable input with a given quantity of fixed input, marginal product of variable input eventually diminishes.

-Maximum average product: Intersection between average product and marginal product.
+**Maximum average product**: Intersection between average product and marginal product.

 ## Short Run Costs